rhomobile/rhomobile-docs/eb/en/edge/guide/launching.md

 # Starting Your Application
 ## Overview
-In order for Enterprise Browser work with your application, it needs to be configured into what we refer to as *Runtime configuration*.
+In order for Enterprise Browser to work with your application, it needs to be configured into what we refer to as *Runtime configuration*.
 This is managed through an XML file called **Config.xml**.
 This file is mandatory for proper Enterprise Browser execution: not every setting has a default and if the configuration file cannot be found, Enterprise Browser *will not start*.

 An example configuration file is provided as part of the installation and contains sensible defaults.
 Please refer to [Configuration Settings](../guide/configreference) page for more details on the meanings and utilization of each of the settings and their possible values.